asantra/ProjectGeant4/README.md

 ```

-20. If you want to save the root files from proton in a separate folder (say `ProtonFiles` inside the `ProjectGeant4` repository) outside of `build` directory, then use the commands inside the `build` directory:
+20. If you want to save the root files from proton in a separate folder (say `proton` inside the `ProjectGeant4` repository) outside of `build` directory, then use the commands inside the `build` directory:
 ```
-mkdir ../ProtonFiles
+mkdir ../proton
-mv output_proton_*root ../ProtonFiles
+mv output_proton_*root ../proton
 ```

 Similarly, if you want to keep electron files away from the `build` directory then use the following commands from the `build` directory:
 ```
-mkdir ../ElectronFiles
+mkdir ../electron
-mv output_electron_*root ../ElectronFiles
+mv output_electron_*root ../electron
 ```